masasron/Shortcut/README.md

 ```

 ##### Displaying a notice
-Sometimes you need to display an erorr or sucuess notice to the user after some action.
+Sometimes you need to display an error or success notice to the user after some action.
-You can do this by using the `$this->shortcut->notice` function.
+You can do this by using the $this->shortcut->notice function.

 ```php